 Don’t forget to pass the first week test.
 Survive the first week at your new job by doing these three things really well:

 - Reflect on how you can really add value to the organization

-If you’re just now returning to the office post-COVID, establishing these good habits now will make the transition easier and more productive.
+If you’re just now returning to the office after working remotely for a period of time, establishing these good habits now will make the transition easier and more productive.

 Top tips when starting a new job

 Situation: Everything's new!
 You don't know who's who and you're still trying to figure out the unwritten rules of the office.
 The office supplies are hidden and the coffee machine works differently than the one at your last company.
 If you're working remotely, you may be unsure how to use everything and what your best home office desk set-up looks like.
 On top of everything else, you're dragged into a dozen different meetings regarding projects that are already running, but which you've only just learned about in the last 15 minutes.
 How do you handle it all?

 Solution: Sit down and burrow through everything you can access on the network drives: old marketing materials, pricing specs, customer testimonials, contracts, memorandums.
 Read everything you can and take notes.

 - Jot down the names of people you meet